Skip to content

 Governance zones help to support the following types of use cases:

-- Asset visibility and access control - by defining zones that group assets into
+• Asset visibility and access control - by defining zones that group elements into

-- Data access control - using the zones assigned to the asset when setting up security tags.
+• Data access control - using the zones assigned to the element when setting up security tags.

-- Maintenance and backup processing - by defining zones that represent different archiving or maintenance requirements.
-The engines that perform the automated maintenance work through the list of assets in the relevant zones.
+• Maintenance and backup processing - by defining zones that represent different archiving or maintenance requirements.
+The engines that perform the automated maintenance work through the list of elements in the relevant zones.

-As new assets are onboarded, use template or governance action services to ensure the asset is assigned to the right set of zones as it is added to the catalog.
-The zones can then be maintained as needed throughout the lifetime of the asset.
+For example, as new data sets are onboarded, the setting of the templates or governance action services can ensure that the assets that represent these data sets are assigned to the right set of zones as they are added to the catalog.
+The zones can then be maintained as needed throughout the lifetime of the assets.
+If the assets become part of a digital product, their zone membership may be updated to match the zones for the overall digital product.

 Figure : Examples of types of zones

-When designing the governance zones for your organization, it is necessary to take care that the visibility rules associated with an asset's zones are complementary rather than conflicting.
+When designing the governance zones for your organization, it is necessary to take care that the visibility rules associated with an element's zones are complementary rather than conflicting.

 Figure 5: Thinking through the meaning of belonging to multiple zones